KnowageLabs/Knowage-Documentation/chapter_3/create_etl_process/index.rst

 KnowageTalendEngine
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Knowage Talend Engine integrates the open source tool Talent Open Studio (TOS).
+Knowage Talend Engine integrates the open source tool Talend Open Studio (TOS).
 Talend Open Studio (TOS) is a graphical designer for defining ETL flows.
 Each designed flow produces a self-alone Java or Perl package.
 TOS is based on Eclipse and offers a complete environment including test, debug and support for documentation.

 The integration between Talend and Knowage is twofold.
 TOS includes Knowage as a possible execution target for its job, while Knowage implements the standard context interface for communicating with Talend.
 Jobs can be directly executed from Knowage web interface or possibly scheduled.